JsonObjectCompact¶

 - On success: A

-containing the removed key and value. - On failure:
+std::pair<KeyType, JsonHandleCompact>containing the removed key and value. - On failure:

-if the object is empty,HAKKA_JSON_INTERNAL_ERROR
+HAKKA_JSON_KEY_NOT_FOUNDif the object is empty,HAKKA_JSON_INTERNAL_ERRORon exception.

 - On success: A